 - Additional services.

-Who is Eligible for State-Funded Rehab?
+Who Is Eligible for State-Funded Rehabilitation Treatment?

 - Proof of US citizenship.

-- You do not have insurance.
+- That you do not have insurance coverage.

 How Quickly Will Substance Abuse Treatment Begin?

-Pros and Cons of State-Funded Rehab
+What Are the Pros and Cons of State-Funded Rehab Programs?

 Pros of State-Funded Drug and Alcohol Addiction Rehab Programs

 While attending a state-funded rehab program, you will be surrounded by other participants who are also struggling with addiction.
-This is an extremely beneficial aspect of these programs, as it helps to show that you are not alone and allows you to talk with others who are going through a similar experience.
+This is an extremely beneficial aspect of these programs, as it helps to show that you are not alone and allows you to talk with others who are going through similar experiences.

 Cons of State-Funded Drug and Alcohol Addiction Rehab Programs

 Another disadvantage of state-funded rehab is the perceived lack of privacy.
-Because these programs are in essence run by government institutions, many patients may feel uncomfortable sharing personal information concerning their addiction.
+Because these programs are in essence run by government institutions, many patients may feel uncomfortable sharing personal information concerning their alcohol or drug addiction.
 This reluctance to be open during therapy can hinder the effectiveness of their rehab treatment or lead to premature departure from the program.